 Treatment can be complicated if a person has more than one anxiety disorder or suffers from depression or substance abuse, which is why it must be tailored to the individual.
 Although treatment is individualized, several standard approaches have proved effective.
 Therapists will use one or a combination of these therapies.
 Find out more about treatment.

 Everyone experiences stress and anxiety at one time or another.
 The difference between them is that stress is a response to a threat in a situation.
-Anxiety is a reaction to the stress.
+Anxiety is a reaction to stress.
 Whether in good times or bad, most people say that stress interferes at least moderately with their lives.
 Chronic stress can affect your health, causing symptoms from headaches, high blood pressure, and chest pain to heart palpitations, skin rashes, and loss of sleep.

 But you can learn how to reduce the impact of stress and manage your symptoms.